JetBrains/mps-coderules/docs/content/language.md

 ![](img/language-recover-500.png)
 _(example of using `eval/1` predicate)_

-In order to make use of macro definitions, which are essentially parameterised production templates extracted to a separate root, one of two pseudo predicates can be used: `expand` and `call`.
-The former accepts a node, whereas the second expects the argument that are substituted as macro parameters.
+In order to make use of macro definitions, which are essentially parameterised production templates extracted to a separate root, one of the two pseudo predicates can be used: `expand` and `call`.
+The former accepts a node, whereas the second expects the arguments that are substituted as macro parameters.

 ***Examples of expand/call pseudo predicates***